chadarutherford/CRNetworkingManager/README.md

 Networking Framework build in Swift using Generics and Protocols
 - Enables mocking of networking code to use in Unit Tests.
 - Generics enables it to handle any type.
+- New and improved networking utilizing Swift's new structured concurrency and async/await APIs

 Screenshots were made using Networking Manager to decode a basic Pokedex.